muradtaghiyev05/speak2me/README.md

 - The user can sign up and log in with Firebase
 - The user can also sign in with Google
 - The user can turn on the microphone and his speech will be displayed on the screen
+- The user cannot use the app until signing in

 ### Built With

 - #### React
 - #### React Router Dom
+- #### Private Routes
 - #### Context Api
 - #### Sass
 - #### Axios